vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_1/vulkan_init_code.md

 Validation Error: [ VUID-vkDestroyInstance-instance-00629 ] Object 0: handle = 0x24ff02340c0, type = VK_OBJECT_TYPE_INSTANCE; Object 1: handle = 0xf8ce070000000002, type = VK_OBJECT_TYPE_SURFACE_KHR; | MessageID = 0x8b3d8e18 | OBJ ERROR : For VkInstance 0x24ff02340c0[], VkSurfaceKHR 0xf8ce070000000002[] has not been destroyed.
 The Vulkan spec states: All child objects created using instance must have been destroyed prior to destroying instance (https://www.khronos.org/registry/vulkan/specs/1.1-extensions/html/vkspec.html#VUID-vkDestroyInstance-instance-00629)
 ```

-With the Vulkan initialization completed and the layers working, we can begin to prepare the actual render loop and command execution.
+With the Vulkan initialization completed and the layers working, we can begin to prepare the command structures so that we can make the gpu do something.